DEFRA/ffc-jenkins-pipeline-library/vars/notifySlack.md

 fails.

 Takes one parameter:
-- optional channel name for master branch build failures to be reported in, must contain the # before the channel name e.g. `#generalbuildfailures`
+- optional channel name for main branch build failures to be reported in, must contain the # before the channel name e.g. `#generalbuildfailures`

 Example usage: